readingshapes/streamlit_tutorial/README.md

 You can view the final app you will build [here](https://arilamstein-tutorial.streamlit.app/).

-### How Long Does This Tutorial Take?
+### How long?

-In a recent workshop the experienced Python developers tended to finish the workshop in less than 90 minutes with minimal help from me.
+In a recent workshop the most experienced developer finished the entire workshop in about 90 minutes with minimal help from me.

 The less-experienced developers tended to get "stuck" at certain points and needed help to overcome the issues they encountered.
 If you are going through this tutorial on your own and get stuck, my advice is to first see if google or an LLM can help you.
 If that doesn't work, see if a more experienced developer can answer your question.

 ### Prerequisites

-This tutorial assumes that you have prior experience with the command line, git, and Python.
+This tutorial assumes that you have basic proficiency with the command line, git, and Python.

 ### Motivating Example

 I frequently use Jupyter Notebooks to convey analytical results.
 Each notebook typically imports a dataset, transforms it, and then presents a visualization or two.
 In short, each notebook tells a story about a dataset.

-Streamlit lets me convert the code in my Notebooks to a web application.
+Streamlit lets me convert the code in my notebooks to a web application.
 Instead of telling a story, I am now giving people a tool to explore the dataset themselves.

 Click [here](motivating_example.ipynb) to see an example.